fanappics/buoy/README.md

    - JDoc as demonstrated in [b-header](./src/components/BHeader/BHeader.vue)
    - A [Readme.md](src/components/BButton/Readme.md) referenced in the `.vue` file
 1. Run `npm run styleguide`
-1. See the thing live at `localhost:6060`
+1. See the changes live at `localhost:6060`

+To build and publish the new code the styleguide run `npm run styleguide:build`

 ## CLI